Skip to main content

 Wood burning stoves: pollution and health impacts

-The exact extent of these impacts remains unclear, though there have been a number of high profile research projects looking into the evidence.
+The exact extent of this impact is still unclear, but it has been investigated in a number of high profile research projects.

 If you're thinking of installing a stove, or you have a stove and want to know more, we've rounded up the facts below.